 budget gaming laptops

 It’s difficult to properly judge the performance of these chips at this point, especially since the TGPs might vary between the different implementations.
-We do have some gaming results for you down below, based on the data presented by AMD, and we’ve also covered the 6800M powered ROG Strix G15 Advantage in this separate article, which includes some benchmarks and gaming results.
+We do have some gaming results for you down below, based on the data presented by AMD, and we’ve also reviewed a couple of AMD Advantage laptops on the site, with benchmarks, gaming results, the whole deal.

-Nonetheless, take all these suppositions and numbers with a grain of salt and look for our future reviews for a more in-depth analysis of these AMD Radeon graphics platforms.
+Nonetheless, take all these with a grain of salt and look into our reviews for a more in-depth analysis of these AMD Radeon laptop graphics platforms.

 The list is a work in progress, so if you spot any mistake or something that should be in here and is not, please let us know about it in the comments sections down below.